Definition: What is ‘omnichannel’?

 Omnichannel refers to marketing, ecommerce and CX strategies that enable customers to have the same experience when dealing with a company, whether you communicate with them online, in-store or branch, on the phone, or anywhere else.

 Omnichannel experience design is an approach to user experience that focuses on the overall quality of interaction between customer and brand, not just a specific kind of exchange on a single channel.

 The nature of ‘omnichannel’ – as opposed to multi-channel marketing – means that the designer must develop an approach that covers every possible form of customer interaction and provides a holistic solution, rather than just covering the most common channels such as website and mobile site.
 Omni-Channel vs. Multi-Channel Experience

 The terms ‘omnichannel’ and ‘multichannel’ are sometimes used interchangeably, but they’re slightly different things.

-- A multichannel experience works across more than one channel, for example, phone and email.
+- A multichannel experience works across more than one single channel, for example, phone and email.

-- An omnichannel experience covers every possible channel, so there’s never a ‘gap’ perceptible from the customer’s point of view.
+- An omnichannel experience offers a seamless experience on every possible channel, so there’s never a ‘gap’ perceptible from the customer’s point of view.